 Today, Gulangyu is a bustling tourist spot and Chinese tourists flood the small but beautifully scenic island.
-Attractions on the island which mostly colonial architecture, family mansions, among the beautiful coastal views, include
+Attractions on the island are mostly colonial architecture, family mansions, and the beautiful coastal views, including

 The island is easy to stroll around and maps are easily available.
 You can spend a large part of the day here, but not much more unless you are fanatical about colonial architecture.
-Some people do like to stay on the island, especially couples, and on the map below I have included a marker and link for the top rated place to stay on the island.
+Some people do like to stay on the island, especially couples, and on the map below I have included a marker and link for the top-rated places to stay on the island.

 Ferry to Gulangyu